edinburghlivinglab/ddc/pages/reading_list.md

 ---
 ## <a name="essential">Recommended Reading</a>

-We recommend some of the following documents, but the particular ones that you choose will depend on the specific details of your project.
+We recommend some of the following documents and websites, but the particular ones that you choose will depend on the specific details of your project.

 #### Circular Economy Resources